 Step 3: Enter your whole-building energy data (not including water)

 Building owners must annually report whole-building energy data by June 1.
 The report must cover the previous calendar year (January 1 – December 31).
 This includes whole-building energy consumption of electricity, natural gas, solar, district steam, district chilled water, etc.

 For the fuels that Xcel Energy and CenterPoint Energy provide, you may set-up automatic upload of aggregated whole-building energy data directly into Portfolio Manager, using their tools.

 Instructions on how to set-up automatic upload:

 Manual entry is required for all other energy sources but may be used for Xcel Energy and CenterPoint Energy.
-Watch the video for instructions (YouTube).
+Watch a video for instructions on this process (YouTube).

 Step 4: Enter your whole-building water data

 Depending on your city’s requirements, you may also need to report whole-building water data by June 1 for the previous calendar year (January 1 – December 31).